Program Expectations & Advising Resources for the M.Ed. Reading Specialist

 Licensure, Reading Specialist Endorsement

 The School of Education through Liberty University Online offers numerous graduate programs at the master’s level.
 The Master of Education will prepare you for leadership roles in Christian, public, and private school systems.
-Coursework provides focused training for those seeking a position as a K–12 educator or those wanting to further their education in preparation of the pursuit of an Education Specialist or Doctor of Education degree.
+Coursework provides focused training for those seeking a position as a K–12 educator or those wanting to further their education in preparation of the pursuit of a post-graduate or doctoral degree.
 Along with core courses, specializations offer more specific knowledge in a particular area of interest.
 Certain prerequisites may be required by Liberty University’s School of Education for those seeking to become candidates in the master’s program, specifically from candidates with a non-educational undergraduate background or those who meet the equivalent of an academic major in a liberal arts area.

 Reciprocity with other states may be available.
 For state approval information, visit www.Liberty.edu/StateApprovals.